We found 4 pediatric ophthalmologists who accept CIGNA Commercial HMO near San Ramon, CA.

 Clinical interests: Eye Problems

 Dr. Gordon Smith's medical specialty is pediatric ophthalmology.
-Dr. Smith is conversant in German.
-Areas of particular interest for Dr. Smith include strabismus.
+Dr. Smith is rated 4.0 stars out of 5 by his patients.
+His areas of expertise include strabismus.
 He is affiliated with Sutter Medical Network, Alta Bates Medical Group (ABMG), and UCSF Benioff Children's Hospital Oakland.
-After attending the University of Virginia School of Medicine, he completed his residency training at UCSF Medical Center at Mount Zion.
-Patient ratings for Dr. Smith average 4.0 stars out of 5.
-Anthem, Blue Cross/Blue Shield, and CIGNA Plans are among the insurance carriers that Dr. Smith honors.
-His practice is open to new patients.
+Dr. Smith is an in-network provider for several insurance carriers, including Anthem, Blue Cross/Blue Shield, and CIGNA Plans.
+He welcomes new patients.
+He attended the University of Virginia School of Medicine and then went on to complete his residency at UCSF Medical Center at Mount Zion.
+He is conversant in German.

 Clinical interests: Strabismus Surgery, Retinopathy of Prematurity, Tear Duct Probing, Amblyopia, Strabismus, Eye ...
 (Read more)